Data Protection Technical Assistance

 The Right to Rectification

 Individuals are entitled to have Personal Data corrected if it is inaccurate or incomplete.
-If you have disclosed the Personal Data in question to third parties, you must inform them of the rectification where possible.
+If you have disclosed the Personal Data in question to third parties, you may consider the necessity to inform them of the rectification where possible.

 In the event that a Data Subject requests that you rectify inaccuracies within the Personal Data being processed by you or by Braze on your behalf, you can use the Braze SDKs or the Braze REST APIs to correct such Personal Data.